sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ![Basic Excel Services dashboard](../media/BasicCloudDashXLS.png)

 Our example dashboard uses data that is imported into Excel using an OData data feed.
 This makes it possible to publish the workbook to a library in SharePoint Server 2013.
-By following the steps in this article, you'll learn how to import data into Excel, use that data to create reports in a worksheet, and connect filters to those reports.
+By following the steps in this article, you learn how to import data into Excel, use that data to create reports in a worksheet, and connect filters to those reports.

 ## Before you begin